Muhammad Iqbal: Urdu

+I am very insolent; punishment I desire.

 English

 Iqbal wrote two books, The Development of Metaphysics in Persia (1908) and The Reconstruction of Religious Thought in Islam (1930), and many letters in the English language.
 He also wrote a book on Economics that is now rare.
 In these, he revealed his thoughts regarding Persian ideology and Islamic Sufism – in particular, his beliefs that Islamic Sufism activates the searching soul to a superior perception of life.
 He also discussed philosophy, God and the meaning of prayer, human spirit and Muslim culture, as well as other political, social and religious problems.

 Iqbal was invited to Cambridge to participate in a conference in 1931, where he expressed his views, including those on the separation of church and state, to students and other participants:

 I would like to offer a few pieces of advice to the young men who are at present studying at Cambridge. ...
 I advise you to guard against atheism and materialism.
 The biggest blunder made by Europe was the separation of Church and State.
 This deprived their culture of moral soul and diverted it to atheistic materialism.
 I had twenty-five years ago seen through the drawbacks of this civilization and, therefore, had made some prophecies.
 They had been delivered by my tongue, although I did not quite understand them.
 This happened in 1907. ...
 After six or seven years, my prophecies came true, word by word.
 The European war of 1914 was an outcome of the mistakes mentioned above made by the European nations in the separation of the Church and the State.